Little House on the Prairie (1974 TV series): Subsequent adaptations

 Following the production of the pilot movie and his objections to how Little House was adapted for the screen, Ed Friendly remained involved in name only, although he retained billing in the show's credits and received royalty payments.
 Friendly teamed up again with Blanche Hanalis to produce a similar series based on books from Rose Wilder Lane.
 The television film The Young Pioneers was faithful to the book and received positive reviews from The New York Times.
 After a second movie, ABC bought the series and turned it over to Lorimar Productions, with Earl Hamner as executive producer.
 Although the series received positive reviews from critics, it was a flop for the network and was subsequently canceled.

 Friendly also produced a six-part Little House on the Prairie miniseries for Wonderful World of Disney in 2005.
 These were based on two of Wilder's books and remained more faithful to the original material as Friendly had desired with the original series.

 A musical adaption of Little House was staged and performed at the Guthrie Theater in Minnesota in 2008.
 The production starred Melissa Gilbert, this time in the role of Ma Ingalls.
 The production toured other cities in 2009.

 In October 2012, Sony Pictures announced that a film adaptation of the Little House on the Prairie novel was under development.
 In early 2016, it was reported that Paramount Pictures had picked up the project in turnaround, but an agreement was never reached.

 In December 2020, Paramount Television Studios and Anonymous Content announced they were developing a reboot as a one-hour dramatic series adaptation.
 Meeting together at the Monte-Carlo Television Festival in 2020, cast members of the original series expressed their doubts on the likelihood of success with such a project, suggesting that it would not work without the genius of Michael Landon.

 On January 29, 2025, Netflix announced a new series based on the Little House on the Prairie books written by Laura Ingalls Wilder with CBS Studios in association with Anonymous Content Studios, following from the 2020 reboot plans.
-Rebecca Sonnenshine is showrunner and an executive producer.
-Trip Friendly, son of original series producer Ed Friendly, is also an executive producer.
+Trip Friendly, son of original series producer Ed Friendly, is an executive producer.
 Original cast members Allison Arngrim and Dean Butler told ReMIND Magazine the new series would be more focused on the original books, rather than a reboot of the original series.